matpandino/trashtalk-chat-app/README.md

 ### Notes

 Due to limited time, I had to cut some shortcuts that impacted code quality.
-Here are some areas where there is room for improvement:
+Here are some areas where there is room for improvement / notes to consider:

 - **GIT**: To save time I started comitting to the master.
 This is not a good practice and should not be tolerated in serious projects.
 Usually I create a PR for each chore/feature/fix with a description of the change
 - **API Image Upload to S3**: Even though image uploading is working locally.
 It could directly upload to s3.